alfredodiaz/therore-spring-mockito/README.md

 This project is a fork of [springmockedtests](https://github.com/knes1/springmockedtests) and uses the same method for injecting beans.
 Thank you a lot, [Kresimir](https://github.com/knes1).

-The goal is to have a mechanism to inject a mock in the Spring Context so it can replace the original ones.
+The goal is to have a mechanism to inject a mock in the Spring Context so it can replace the original one.
 I have used annotations in a bit different way.

 Here's the test class: